Terms & Conditions:

 Tour & Travel Resources, Inc. retains all rights to this website and its content.
 Non-personal use of the content, including but not limited to modification, publication, transmission, creation of derivative works from, incorporation into another website, or in any other way misrepresenting or exploiting any of the content, in whole or in part, is prohibited without first obtaining Tour & Travel Resources, Inc’ written consent.

 This website is designed to provide information about Tour & Travel Resources, Inc. products.
-The content of this website is not guaranteed to be complete, accurate, or available and may be changed at any time without notice.
+The content of this website is not guaranteed to be complete, accurate, or available, and may be changed at any time without notice.

 This website is provided “as is,” with no warranties whatsoever, express or implied, regarding the content of this website or of any links provided by this website.
 All warranties, including, but not limited to, warranties of merchantability, fitness for a particular purpose or use, and non-infringement of proprietary rights, are disclaimed to the fullest extent permitted by law.

-By using this website, you agree to indemnify Tour & Travel Resources, Inc., its parents, subsidiaries, affiliates, officers, and employees, agreeing that they are harmless from any and all claims and expenses, including attorney’s fees, arising from your use.
+By using this website, you agree to indemnify Tour & Travel Resources, Inc., its parents, subsidiaries, affiliates, officers, and employees, agreeing that they are harmless from any claims and expenses, including attorney’s fees, arising from your use.

 Tour & Travel Resources, Inc. shall not be liable for any monetary amount, including direct, indirect, special, incidental, or consequential damages, resulting from the use of this website or links from this website, even if we are notified of the possibility of such damages.

-The laws of the State of Illinois, USA govern this agreement.
+The laws of the State of Illinois, USA, govern this agreement.
 If any part of this agreement is determined to be invalid or unenforceable pursuant to applicable law including, but not limited to, the warranty disclaimers and liability limitations set forth below, then the invalid or unenforceable provision will be deemed superseded by a valid, enforceable provision that most closely matches the intent of the original provision and the remainder of the agreement shall continue in effect.
 Use of this website is unauthorized in any jurisdiction that does not give effect to all provisions of these terms and conditions, including, without limitation, this paragraph.

 Links